colts70/The-Sematic-Stack/README.md

 Traditional SEO ranks **documents**.
 HESS / DFH establishes your **domain as the authority for an entire topic**.

-Instead of competing page-by-page, every page you publish **inherits authority** from a declared semantic root.
+Instead of competing page-by-page, every page you publish **inherits authority** from a declared semantic anchors.
 New pages rank faster because they are born inside an already-understood topic.

 ---